pvcraven/arcade_book/source/chapters/11a_for_loops/for_loops.rst

     for i in range(repetitions):
         print("I will not chew gum in class.")

-You could also write a function, and take in the value by a parameter as shown in this example:
+You could also use what we learned about functions, and take in the value by a parameter as shown in this example:

 .. code-block:: python
     :caption: Loop according to a function parameter